 With robotic precision, the da Vinci® Si™ Surgical System provides a surgeon with enhanced capabilities when performing the most complex and delicate gynecologic, urological and general surgery procedures through tiny incisions.

 The extremely fast 160-slice CT scanner can scan the whole body in seconds and provide extremely sharp 3D images of any multi-dimensional organ.
-Once in place at Port Huron Hospital, the unit will provide the most advanced CT technology in St. Clair and Sanilac counties.
+Once in place at McLaren Port Huron, the unit will provide the most advanced CT technology in St. Clair and Sanilac counties.

-“As an organization we have a vision similar to Port Huron Hospital’s -- to partner with others to enhance the quality of life in our community,” says Donna Niester, CEO of Acheson Ventures and trustee for the James C. Acheson Foundation.
+“As an organization we have a vision similar to McLaren Port Huron’s -- to partner with others to enhance the quality of life in our community,” says Donna Niester, CEO of Acheson Ventures and trustee for the James C. Acheson Foundation.
 “Funding for local medical technology helps to ensure that area residents don’t have to leave the community for world class technology and advanced healthcare.”

 “This generous match from the Acheson Foundation doesn’t just benefit the hospital, it benefits our patients and the entire community,” says DeFauw.
 “It makes a difference in the health of those here in the area.”